katjapoenigk/Airbnb-Amsterdam-2023-Analysis/README.md

 # Airbnb_Amsterdam_2023_Analysis

 ## Background
 - Airbnb is an online platform that facilitates short-term lodging rentals, connecting hosts with individuals seeking accommodations in various locations worldwide.
+This Analysis focuses on the Airbnb data of Amsterdam, Netherland.

 ## Data
 - 3 CSV files + 1 GeoJSON file